 The City anticipates rehabbing 15 low income housing units and creation of 20-25 new units through partnerships with Habitat for Humanity and selected CHDOs.
-Additionally, the City is supporting credit counseling that will benefit an estimated 75 households.
+Additionally, the City is supporting first time home ownership by providing closing cost assistance to income eligible first time home buyers.